elinorrowlands/bss/README.md

 ## Credits
-- Lead artist: Elinor Rowlands
+- Lead artist - Elinor Rowlands
-- Creative technologist: Charles Matthews
+- Creative Technologist - Charles Matthews
+- Musicians - Jo-anne Cox, Dee Fry, and Rdyer
+- Art Publication printed and published by - Gemma Abbott (Unfamiliars)
+- Interim Project Manager - Lucie Bickerdike (Feb - June 2023)
+- Project Manager - Nick Lawford (July 2023 - January 2024)
+- Co-facilitator and Access Support for working with a local Harlesden Primary School and Young Brent Foundation - Gemma Abbott
+- Marketing and Communication access support - Lucie Bickerdike
+- Events and communication access support - Nick Lawford

 This repository may also include artistic works by project collaborators.
 Please note: no license is granted for the use of these works.